 The Creative Cities Fellowship is supported by the Office of the President.

-Stanford Arts Institute will host Andrew Herscher during 2016-17 as an inaugural Creative Cities Fellow.
+Stanford Arts Institute will host Samuel Franklin during 2017-18 as a Creative Cities Fellow.

-Stanford Arts Institute will host Johanna Taylor during 2016-17 as an inaugural Creative Cities Fellow.
+Stanford Arts Institute will host Gülgün Kayim during 2017-18 as a Creative Cities Fellow.

 Creative Cities Working Group

 The working group on Creative Cities is an invited group of scholars, artists, and curators from across the Bay Area who will meet regularly throughout the academic year to further their research and examine the relationship between creativity and urban places from a broad array of disciplinary perspectives.
-Stanford Arts Institute Faculty Director Peggy Phelan has invited Michael Kahan, the acting director of the Program on Urban Studies at Stanford University, to lead these sessions.
-Additionally, SAI will partner with the Stanford Human Cities Initiative, who will co-host three of these sessions in the series as part of Just Placemaking: Arts and Community Development Towards an Equitable City.
+Stanford Arts Institute Faculty Director Peggy Phelan has invited Michael Kahan, co-director of the Program on Urban Studies at Stanford University, to lead these sessions.
+Additionally, SAI will partner with the Stanford Human Cities Initiative, who will co-host one session in the series as part of Just Placemaking: Arts and Community Development Towards an Equitable City.

 Working Group Statement of Purpose